-Mukund Seshadri, DDS, PhD, Professor, Co-Director, Imaging Facility; State University of New York at Buffalo
+Mukund Seshadri, DDS, PhD, Professor, Scientific Director, Translational Imaging Shared Resource.
+State University of New York at Buffalo

 Research is focused on the use of advanced imaging techniques such as magnetic resonance imaging, (MRI), computed tomography (CT) and optical molecular imaging techniques in preclinical and clinical studies.

-Cell biology and biophysics of membranes and membrane function; use of liposomal drug carriers to improve the efficacy of cancer therapeutics
+Robert Straubinger, PhD, Professor; UC San Francisco.
+Cell biology and biophysics of membranes and membrane function; use of liposomal drug carriers to improve the efficacy of cancer therapeutics.

 Understanding the molecular and cellular basis of tumor cell heterogeneity and developing novel therapeutics targeting cancer stem cells.